 Welcome to my Data Visualization blog.
-I have just passed my 1 year anniversary of starting this blog.
-I own any success I have with this blog to the people who are following and visiting it.
+I have recently passed my three year anniversary of blogging about dataviz, infographics, storytelling, BI, etc. I owe any success I have with this blog to the people who are consistently following and visiting it.
 For that, I thank you for taking a look and supporting my blog.

 I primarily have been focusing on the following topics:

 - Business Intelligence

 - Historical Aspects of Data Visualization (e.g., John Snow’s Cholera Map)

 - Comparisons of BI tools like MicroStrategy, Cognos and Tableau (although, Cindi Howson now at Gartner is best at this)

 - Big Data

 - Important things key members of our community say (e.g., Edward Tufte, Stephen Few, Alberto Cairo, Visualoop, etc.)

 - …and the list could keep going

 Right now, my main work-related areas of interest are in developing self-service interactive, dynamic reports and dashboards for Web and Mobile (most notably iPad).
 I currently develop using Cognos and Tableau with Oracle and Teradata databases.
 I also have a sister site you can visit at http://www.microstrategytipsandtricks.com, however, I have not blogged on that site for quite a while.